johnhyde/island/01 prologue.md

 “Uh, erm, yes,” said Reginald Digsxby, cold-sweating.
 He was off his rhythm.
 His wife had him exactly where she — per hypothesis, mind you — wanted him.
 He smirked internally. _Perfect._ His plan of lulling her into a false sense of security was going off without a hitch.

-Mrs Digsxby, a skilled copy-editress, lit upon a page in the middle of the dossier and looked up, her face the very countenance of shock.
+Mrs Digsxby, a skilled copy-editress[$ perhaps she would have corrected this to "editrix"], lit upon a page in the middle of the dossier and looked up, her face the very countenance of shock.
 Perhaps too perfect, overrehearsed[^over̈]? ←[^bonkers] Reginald wondered to himself.
 “Pookie,” she said (she called him Pookie), “there is...” she paused for dramatic effect... “an error in this document!”

 [^waven]: waven
 [^sunk]: sank? some would say sunk is also fine but old. some mysterious strangers would say that ~J